 In Overriding in Python, the object-oriented programming, the class which is declared initially is called the parent class. the one declared after this is called the subclass or the child class.
-In the Overriding in Python technique, the subclass is provided a particular type of implementation in which the parent class element is overridden by the element in the subclass.
-According to this technique the entity declared in the subclass must be similar in name, parameter, arguments with the parent class.so on such case the subclass is said to override the parent class.
+In the Overriding in Python technique, the subclass is provided with a particular type of implementation in which the element in the subclass override the parent class element.
+According to this technique, the entity declared in the subclass must be similar in name, parameter, arguments with the parent class.so in such case, the subclass is said to override the parent class.

 Function of Overriding in Python

 The major type of overriding in python is method overriding. here a method declared in the parent class will be overridden in the subclass.
 Syntaxual representation of method overriding is represented below,